Separation of investment and retail banking: United Kingdom

 The Independent Commission on Banking, chaired by John Vickers, was established in June 2010 and produced its final report in September 2011.
 Its headline recommendation was that British banks should 'ring-fence' their retail banking divisions from their investment banking arms to safeguard against riskier banking activities, but it also made a number of other recommendations on bank capital requirements and competition in retail banking.
-The government announced the same day that it would introduce legislation into Parliament aimed at implementing the recommendations.
+The government subsequently passed the Financial Services (Banking Reform) Act 2013 to implement these recommendations, and the ring-fencing rules officially came into force on January 1, 2019.

 United States

 The Glass–Steagall Act describes four provisions of the Banking Act of 1933 that limited securities, activities, and affiliations within commercial banks and securities firms.
 Starting in the early 1960s, federal banking regulators interpreted provisions of the Glass–Steagall Act to permit commercial banks and especially commercial bank affiliates to engage in an expanding list and volume of securities activities.
 Congressional efforts to "repeal the Glass–Steagall Act", referring to those four provisions (and then usually to only the two provisions that restricted affiliations between commercial banks and securities firms), culminated in the 1999 Gramm–Leach–Bliley Act (GLBA), which repealed the two provisions restricting affiliations between banks and securities firms.

 By that time, many commentators argued Glass–Steagall was already "dead".
 Most notably, Citibank's 1998 affiliation with Salomon Smith Barney, one of the largest US securities firms, was permitted under the Federal Reserve Board's then existing interpretation of the Glass–Steagall Act.
 President Bill Clinton publicly declared "the Glass–Steagall law is no longer appropriate".

 Many commentators have stated that the GLBA's repeal of the affiliation restrictions of the Glass–Steagall Act was an important cause of the 2008 financial crisis.
 Economists at the Federal Reserve, such as Ben Bernanke, have argued that the activities linked to the financial crisis were not prohibited (or, in most cases, even regulated) by the Glass–Steagall Act.